Skip to content

 Add Security Exception Click on the Confirm Security Exception button in the pop-up window.
 This confirms that your computer (127.0.0.1) can run the Bridge app.
 You might have to confirm a second security exception later on, once you send your first email.

-Show me the step-by-step guide for ElectronMail on macOS (no paid account needed)
+Step-by-step guide for ElectronMail (no paid account needed)

 Instructions Description